ItsukaShin21/carshopWebsite/README.md

 # Car Shop Website

-This repository contains the source code for a car shop website.
-It's a simple and user-friendly platform for users to browse and purchase cars.
+This repository contains the source code for a car shop management website.
+It's a simple and user-friendly platform for managers or admins to manage their car shop information online.

 ## Table of Contents